wangerekaharun/StreamReactions/README.md

 - Adding Custom Reactions
 - Styling Reactions

 **Note:** This tutorial assumes you already know the basic knowledge on the Stream API's.
-To quickly get started checkout the [Android Chat Messaging Tutorial](https://getstream.io/tutorials/android-chat/#kotlin)
+To get started checkout the [Android Chat Messaging Tutorial](https://getstream.io/tutorials/android-chat/#kotlin)

 ## Adding a Reaction

 ![Stream Reactions](https://github.com/wangerekaharun/StreamReactions/blob/master/images/reactions.png)

-Reactions are mostly found on most social media apps and there's a number of them that are famously known:
+Reactions are on most social media apps and there's many of them for example:

 - Like
 - Favourite/Love
 - Sad/Angry
 - Clap

-They're mostly used to represent common quick reactions that users can have after seeing a post.
-Using the Stream SDK, you can easily add reactions to your messages in a very easy way.
+They're used to represent common quick reactions that users can have after seeing a post.
+Using the Stream SDK, you can add reactions to your messages in a very easy way.

 You'll be seeing how to add a reaction.
 This is how the app looks like:

 ![](https://github.com/wangerekaharun/StreamReactions/blob/master/images/first_run.png)

-The app has a sample message <code>TextView</code> which has a favourite <code>ImageButton</code> just beside it and a <code>VIEW CHANNEL</code> Button.
+The app has a <code>TextView</code> which has a "Sample message text".
+It has a favourite <code>ImageButton<> beside it and a <code>VIEW CHANNEL</code> Button.
 You'll see the channel functionalities later on in this tutorial.

-When you tap on the favourite <code>ImageButton</code> a <code>BottomSheet</code> modal appears as show in the image below:
+Tap on the favourite <code>ImageButton</code>.
+The following <code>BottomSheet</code> modal will appear:

 ![Add Reaction](https://github.com/wangerekaharun/StreamReactions/blob/master/images/add_reaction.png)

 This is the UI for adding your reaction.
-With buttons for selecting the reaction type and other buttons for adding the score for your reaction.
+It has buttons for selecting the reaction type.
+There are other buttons for adding or reducing the score for your reaction.
 Once you set everything it should be as follows:

 ![Reactions Input](https://github.com/wangerekaharun/StreamReactions/blob/master/images/reactions_input.png)